Bubble deformation by a turbulent flow: Bubble deformation in a turbulent flow

 \subsection{Controlling time scales}

-The solutions of Eq.~\ref{alm_eq} depends on the various time scales that are inherently associated to an noise-excited oscillator.
-For a bubble evolving in a turbulent flow, previous studies have clearly identified one controlling time scale, the natural bubble oscillation response occurring at a capillary time scale~\citep{Prosperetti_1980,Risso_1998,Ravelet_2011}.
+The solutions of Eq.~\ref{alm_eq1} depend on the various time scales that are inherently associated to a noise-excited oscillator.
+For a bubble evolving in a turbulent flow, previous studies have clearly identified one controlling time scale, the natural bubble oscillation response occurring at a capillary time scale~\citep{Risso_1998,Ravelet_2011}.
 Another relevant time scale lies in the turbulence correlation time of the fluctuations at the bubble scale also discussed by several authors~\citep{Risso_1998,Lasheras1999,Ravelet_2011}.
-Depending on the Weber number, a final time scale is eventually given either by the bubble lifetime or a saturation time.
+Depending on the Weber number, another time scale is eventually given either by the bubble lifetime or the saturation time.

 \review{The modes $\ell=2$ carry most of the surface energy as they correspond to the largest available spatial scale.
-Therefore, the typical characteristic amplitude and time scales of $\zO$ are set by the modes $\ell=2$ of oscillation.} The first relevant time scale is the oscillator reduced periods $t_{2}=1/\omega_2$ of the second mode $\ell=2$ of oscillation, which has been proven to dominate the deformation~\citep{Risso_1998}.
+Therefore, the typical characteristic amplitude and time scales of $\zO$ are set by the modes $\ell=2$ of oscillation.} The first relevant time scale is the oscillator reduced period $t_{2}=1/\omega_2$ of the second mode $\ell=2$ of oscillation, which has been proven to dominate the deformation~\citep{Risso_1998}.
 On a time significantly shorter than the reduced period $\omega_2 t < 1$, the response will be purely inertial and independent of surface tension~\citep{Risso_1998}.